Xiaofei-it/pinoc/docs/pinoc_principle.md

 Java methods by injecting a particular code snippet at the entrance of each method to be modified.

-Take the following as an example:
+Take the following method as an example:

 ```
-package com.iqiyi.trojantest;
+package com.iqiyi.pinocdemo;

 public class Test {
     public String f(int a, int b) {